 But this impression is deceptive, there many train enthusiasts out there.
 Some of them are almost walking timetables.
 If you want to see this in action, you can ask a question on the Facebook page of any large train company.
 It's highly likely you'll get a quick and helpful reply from someone in the community, especially outside of service hours.
 This kind of community is incredibly valuable for a company.

-Successful customer communities in Europe
+Successful customer communities in Germany